 A handmade chapbook of poems by Matvei Yankelevich, out of print.

 Letterpress printed surveys answered by attendees at guest lectures, open studios, and visiting artist gigs, 2015.
 Now in a private collection.

 Satisfied workers experience belongingness, autonomy, and the opportunity to develop new skills.
 Alienated workers experience centralized control, little community, and no recognition or opportunity for advancement.
-Which best describes your job?
 Rotate this poster to best suit your own working conditions.
 Handset wood and metal types, printed letterpress, for Impractical Labor.
-ILSSA members, you will receive your own copy in the next Quarterly!

 Are you always +2 at 11am?
-The summer 2016 ILSSA Quarterly included a self-test to determine your own personal time cycle, made in collaboration with Bridget Elmer and John Labovitz, along with an announcement about the first ever ILSSA Residency.
-Read all about it, and all about ILSSA, over at the Impractical Labor website!
+The summer 2016 ILSSA Quarterly included a chronobiological self-test to determine your own personal time cycle, made in collaboration with Bridget Elmer and John Labovitz.
+Now available in a blue and red second printing, September 2019.

 Record cover for the amazing TABLES, out on Safety Meeting Records.